Document how company shares are bought and sold: Buy-Sell Agreement

 Do I need a Buy-Sell Agreement?

-If you do not have a Buy-Sell agreement in place under any of the preceding circumstances, then your business could be subject to a partition by sale.
-This means that a court may order the dismantling and selling off components of the business in order to provide the financial value that a new owner is entitled to.
+If you do not have a Buy-Sell Agreement in place in case one of the owners of the company wants to, for instance, retire, then your business could be subject to a partition by sale.
+This means that a court may order the dismantling and selling of components of the business in order to provide the financial value that a new owner is entitled to.
 Alternatively, a court could decide to grant ownership to a new person under one of the aforementioned circumstances, which would grant that new person the same decision-making ability as the existing partners.

 -